Allegheny-Computer-Science-111-F2017/computer-science-111-fall-2017-lab-6-lattkem/writing/reflection.md

 Using string length in my next iteration of the program will be easily replacable, and result in the program likely containing no static int values.
-I could also use the scanner method with a prompt, which I find more fun to test a program with than from an input file.
+I could also use the scanner method with a prompt, which I find more fun to test a program with than from a static input file.